 Kid Icarus: Uprising is a game for the Nintendo 3DS.
 It was developed by Masahiro Sakurai (known for the Kirby and Super Smash Bros. series) and his Project Sora development team, and was released 21 years after the last Kid Icarus title.Twenty-five years after Medusa's defeat, Medusa has returned to wreak havoc on the world.
-Now Pit - with the help of Palutena — must once again venture to stop her and her Underworld army.In addition to the singleplayer campaign, there is a mode for collected AR (Augmented Reality) cards to battle each other, and, of course, since it's by the designer of Super Smash Bros, there's a multiplayer mode.
+Pit, now very high up in the hierarchy of Palutena's army, must battle the forces of Medusa in order to save the entire world!
+But soon, the battle begins to spin widly out of control, and it becomes obvious that the war between heaven and hell isn't going to be over as soon as people think it will be..In addition to the singleplayer campaign, there is a mode for collected AR (Augmented Reality) cards to battle each other, and, of course, since it's by the designer of Super Smash Bros, there's a multiplayer mode.
 Players who preordered the game in the US got a code for a free download of a 3D-remastered version of the original Kid Icarus, and the Nintendo Video application on the 3DS featured three short Kid Icarus: Uprising anime videos called Thanatos Rising (part 1, part 2, part 3 by Production I.G), Medusa's Revenge (link by Studio 4°C), and Palutena's Revolting Dinner (part 1, part 2 by Studio Shaft).The game can be played with the Circle Pad Pro attatchment, which can be used instead of the 3DS's built-in circle pad, for those who are left-handed.Just about everything in Uprising is a Walking Spoiler, so if you want to avoid spoilers, it's probably a good idea to play through the game before looking down at the page.

 This game provides examples of: